fparisio/DataScience/README.md

 ### About

-The repository contains a series of data science and machine learning projects that I carried out for training, academic and applied research purposes.
+The repository contains a series of data science and machine learning projects that I carried out.
 The content is divided into subcategories and each project is implemented as either *[jupyter notebook](https://jupyter.org/)* or a *[python](https://www.python.org/)* script.

 ### Table of Contents